 U.S. Cross-Border Tax Advice, Planning, and Compliance Services for Professional Athletes

 In order to fulfill an athlete's long term financial goals, many complicated factors need to be taken into consideration.
-U.S. Tax IQ acknowledges these factors and works closely with agents and other trusted advisors of professional athletes, the team management, as well as with professional athletes directly on covering their US/Canada cross-border tax compliance challenges.
+The Law Office of Alexey Manasuev acknowledges these factors and works closely with agents and other trusted advisors of professional athletes, the team management, as well as with professional athletes directly on covering their U.S./Canada cross-border tax compliance challenges.
 We assist professional athletes in all aspects of the rigorous tax compliance requirements by offering wide range of U.S. Cross-Border tax services for professional athletes.

 Generally, bonuses paid to Canadian residents or to nonresidents of Canada for work performed in Canada are included in an athlete’s total income.
 However, the maximum tax rate is 15%.
 Similar rules apply to how signing bonuses are taxed in the United States.
 At the same time, taxation of signing bonuses varies depending on the country of residence of the athlete.

 - Developed arguments and a tax filing position for claiming substantial amount of certain tax deductions (missed by previous tax return preparer) for a professional athlete defrauded by their agent.

 - Structured several investments in U.S. real property, as well as advised on tax-efficient structuring of similar investments.

 - Advised professional athletes on applicable U.S. cross-border tax consequences and implications arising from a proposed Retirement Compensation Arrangement (RCA), including developing a corresponding tax filing position.

 - Advised professional athletes on US tax residency (income tax) and domicile (U.S. estate and gift tax) considerations designed to effectively manage the athletes’ U.S. tax exposure.